Vrashabh-Sontakke/SRE-built-Internal-Developer-Platform/README.md

 ## 2. Infrastructure Plan <a name="infrastructure-plan"></a>

 ### 2.1 AWS and Terraform <a name="aws-and-terraform"></a>
 The infrastructure plan involves setting up the required AWS resources using Terraform.
-It includes provisioning virtual private clouds (VPCs), EC2 instances, load balancers, security groups, and other essential infrastructure components.
+It includes provisioning virtual private clouds (VPCs), Private and Public Subnets, Internet Gateways, Route Tables, and other essential infrastructure components.

 ### 2.2 Kubernetes (EKS) <a name="kubernetes-eks"></a>
 Kubernetes is deployed on the AWS cloud using Elastic Kubernetes Service (EKS) to provide a scalable and managed Kubernetes environment for running containerized applications.